 How Long Do Shrooms Last?

 The whole experience lasts somewhere between four and eight hours, averaging for most folks as a six-hour trip, but it can depend on the dose and the individual.
 Mushrooms take an average of about 30 to 45 minutes to start taking effect, but it could be anywhere from 15 minutes to two hours depending on how you consumed them, so don’t get antsy or take more if you don’t feel them coming on as quickly as you’d like.
-I highly recommend that you decide on your dose ahead of time, use a scale, like this one, to weigh your mushrooms so you know exactly how much you’re taking, and then wait to make sure you want more.
+I highly recommend that you decide on your dose ahead of time, use a scale, to weigh your mushrooms so you know exactly how much you’re taking, and then wait to make sure you want more.

 Mushroom Trip Timeline